Viktor Gutić: Incitement to violence

 While passing through Prijedor on his way to Banja Luka on 27 May 1941, Gutić became indignant that there were no bodies of Serbs hung in the town's square, unlike in nearby Sanski Most.
 (Note: On 9 May 1941, about thirty Serb men were shot and their bodies hung in the streets of Sanski Most to intimidate the Serb and Jewish population.)
 Upon returning to Banja Luka on 28 May, he announced:

 To my pleasure and for the benefit of the people I have completed great and important tasks in Zagreb.
 Now I will begin the grandiose work of cleansing Bosnian Krajina from undesired elements, particularly from Banja Luka, which will become the capital of the Independent State of Croatia ...
 That which I have done so far is nothing, it is such a trifle that it can only be seen through a microscope, so you can imagine what more awaits the enemies of the Independent State of Croatia in our domesticised Bosnian Krajina.
 My hands are untied in that respect.
 I want to serve the will of God and the people.
 All undesired elements will soon be destroyed in our Krajina, so that soon all trace of them will be wiped out and only a bad memory of them will remain.
 (Note: This statement was published in Hrvatska Krajina.)

 On this same occasion, Gutić was also quoted as saying: "These Serbian Gypsies will be sent to Serbia, part by trains and part through the river Sava, without boats...
 All Serbian pests older than 15 will be killed and their children will be put to monasteries and turned into good Catholics."

 Two days later, Gutić continued in the same vein at an Ustaše rally in Sanski Most.
 "The Serbian army is no more.
 Serbia is no more... our bloodsuckers, the gypsy Karađorđević dynasty has vanished."
 He added:

 I have published drastic laws for their complete economic destruction, and new ones will follow for their complete extermination.
 Don't be generous toward any of them.
-Bear in mind that they were always our gravediggers and destroy them wherever they may be found, and the blessings of the Poglavnik and myself will be upon you&...
+Bear in mind that they were always our gravediggers and destroy them wherever they may be found, and the blessings of the Poglavnik and myself will be upon you ...
 Let the Serbs hope for nothing.
 For their sakes it would be best if they emigrate.
 Let them disappear from this region of ours, this homeland of ours.

 On 6 June, Gutić was appointed as the commissioner of the districts of Sana–Luka and Krbava–Psat.
 Alija Omanović was named as his deputy.
-After Serb rebels killed several Ustaše in early June as part of that month's uprising in eastern Herzegovina, Gutić called for retribution against the Serb population and urged for Serbs not to be shown any mercy.
+Gutić called for retribution against the Serb population in response to the killing of several Ustaše by Serb rebels in eastern Herzegovina in early June.
 Nevertheless, he offered Serbs and Jews the opportunity to escape to the Italian occupation zone in exchange for a considerable bribe.
 Whereas Gutić assumed control of Jewish and Serb estates, the revenue derived from his nationalization measures was distributed to his followers.